Dual Degree Programs vs Double Majors — How to Choose

 Louisiana State University offers an accelerated law degree which students complete in six years — three in undergraduate, three in law school.
 Here’s how it works: Junior-year students who meet LSU Law Center’s entrance requirements are able to apply for accelerated program admission.
 If they are accepted, students are then eligible to begin studying at the LSU Law Center during their fourth year/senior year at LSU, and completed coursework counts toward both the final undergraduate degree year and the first year of the law degree.

-One undergraduate credit hour costs $1,656 for non-residents (those who do not live in Louisiana).
-An undergraduate degree requires a minimum 94 credits, which would cost a non-resident $155,664, followed by three years of law school.
+One undergraduate credit hour costs $1,674 for non-residents (those who do not live in Louisiana).
+An undergraduate degree requires a minimum 94 credits, which would cost a non-resident $157,356, followed by three years of law school.
 Using a ballpark 33 credits taken over this last undergraduate year that are also applied to the first year of law school, this could save the student approximately $55,000 in tuition and fees, not to mention an extra year of housing, food, transportation, and books.

 Keep in mind that pursuing a dual degree or accelerated degree saves money over time, and not necessarily up front.
-For instance, if a student is interested in a Masters of Computer Science at Florida International University, they can apply to the accelerated program and complete both their bachelor and master’s degrees at once.
+For instance, if a student is interested in a MS in Computer Science at Florida International University, they can apply to the accelerated program and complete both their bachelor’s and master’s degrees at once.
 However, if they cannot make the commitment to pay for both degrees in the accelerated program, it may be more cost-effective for this student to complete the degrees more slowly, at the traditional pace.
 When looking at the costs of a dual-degree program, the value and affordability will depend on your particular financial circumstances.

 For many students, a dual degree or accelerated degree offers the chance to save money and time while getting a head start on their career.
-But some students simply are not ready to pursue an advanced degree yet.

 Speak with a Shorelight advisor today to start planning your next steps toward studying in the US >